KnowPulse-KnowledgeBase/Germplasm-Search/index.md

 # A short paragraph describing why we created this lesson.
 # What question is it trying to solve and why is that question important.
 why: "This tutorial is aiming to guide our pulse crop researchers through the procedure of germplasm searching.
-The germplasm search allows our researchers to view the pedigree chat and phenotypic data of individual crosses, which can be a useful tool for their own breeding programs. "
+The germplasm search allows researchers to view the pedigree chat and phenotypic data of individual crosses, which can be a useful tool for their own breeding programs. "

 # A short list of items researchers will learn in this lesson.
 learn: